 I felt good about making Dad smile, even if only slightly.
 There was a connection now between us that I hadn’t felt in years.

 He turns to me and asks, “What else have you learned from those old guys living in caves?
 How do they see death?”

 “‘Who is it that dies?’”
 I say trying my best impersonation of an old Hindu.
 “They see death as just another passing experience.
 They would say that if you’re the body-mind then you won’t feel anything at death because you will already be dead, end of story.
 If you’re not the body-mind but instead, consciousness…In other words, if you identify with consciousness, then you have nothing to worry about because what dies is not you.
 What dies is just inert matter.”

 Looking a bit confused Dad asks, “Consciousness doesn’t die?”

 “No, because if that were the case it would have to be born, and something cannot come out of nothing.
 The person you believe you are dies, but consciousness always remains the same.
 It's just like the relationship between a wave and the ocean.
 The wave eventually loses its energy and form, but the essence of the wave lives on as water.”

-Dad suddenly cringes in pain reaching toward his right leg.
+Dad suddenly cringes in pain holding his chest.

 “Son, can you call the nurse?”